ericzzj1989/Awesome-Image-Matching/README.md

 # Awesome-Local-Feature

-Collect some local feature related papers.
+A curated list of resources for awesome local feature related works.

 If you find some overlooked papers, please open issues or pull requests (recommended).